osg-htc/docs/docs/data/install-xroot-client.md

 Before Starting
 ---------------

-Before starting the installation process, consider the following points *if you are using a FUSE mount to access XRootD:*

--   **User IDs:** If it does not exist already, you will need to create Linux users `xrootd`

 As with all OSG software installations, there are some one-time (per host) steps to prepare in advance:

 - Ensure the host has [a supported operating system](/docs/release/supported_platforms)